cvweiss/guzzler/README.md

         // Do stuff with the failed return
     }

-To allow guzzler to iterate existing requests:
+To allow guzzler to iterate and process existing requests:

     $guzzler->tick();